tag1consulting/goose/README.md

 Goose attempts to mitigate Coordinated Omission by back-filling the metrics with the statistically expected requests.
 To do this, it tracks the normal "cadence" of each `GooseUser`, timing how long it takes to loop through all `GooseTasks` in the assigned `GooseTaskSet`.
 By default, Goose will trigger Coordinated Omission Mitigation if the time to loop through a `GooseTaskSet` takes more than twice as long as the average time of all previous loops.
 In this case, on the next loop through the `GooseTaskSet` when tracking the actual metrics for each subsequent request in all `GooseTasks` it will also add in statistically generated "requests" with a `response_time` starting at the unexpectedly long request time, then again with that `response_time` minus the normal "cadence", continuing to generate a metric then subtract the normal "cadence" until arriving at the expected `response_time`.
 In this way, Goose is able to estimate the actual effect of a slowdown.

-When Coordinated Omission Mitigation detects an abnormally slow request, Goose will generate an INFO level message (which will be visible if Goose was started with the `-v` run time flag, or written to the log if started with the `-g` run time flag and `--log-file` is configured).
+When Coordinated Omission Mitigation detects an abnormally slow request, Goose will generate an INFO level message (which will be visible if Goose was started with the `-v` run time flag, or written to the log if started with the `-g` run time flag and `--goose-log` is configured).
 For example:

 ```
 10:10:02 [INFO] coordinated omission alert 6.957s into goose attack: "GET http://apache/node/8848" [200] took abnormally long (2932 ms), task name: "(Anon) node page"